How to select flooring for any space

 Tile is a great option for the kitchen, entryway, and mudroom.
 This space gets a lot of action and the flooring will need to hold up to all the wear and tear.
 We typically use porcelain or ceramic tile in these areas because it’s extremely easy to clean and doesn’t crack if something gets dropped on it.
 Some of our tile go-to’s include Daltile, Ann Sacks, and Arto.

 We asked the expert, Alison Dominguez from Daltile, what her thoughts were on the best flooring for these areas and here’s what she had to say… “Although wood is definitely a great warm look, it’s not for everyone.
 Typically you need to think about the use of the space, traffic areas, cleaning and maintenance and durability.
 For higher traffic areas, I would do a porcelain tile because of the durability factors, especially for families with pets.
 Wood flooring has a tendency to scratch whereas porcelain will not.”

 Custom Tile Design

 Another tile option is going custom.
 We love using tile because it’s so easy to create custom designs.
 With so many options available, it allows us to be innovative, creative and design a layout that is unique to the client.
-In this kitchen, we used a gradation of brown hues to create a one-of-a-kind plaid design for our client.
-This porcelain tile design is stunning and a fave of mine!
+In this kitchen, we used a gradation of gray hues to create a one-of-a-kind gingham design.
+This tile design is stunning and a fave of mine!

 This grand entry welcomes guests with a gorgeous winding staircase and a bold geometric tile design.
 Because this space gets a ton of traction, we used a porcelain tile which can handle all the wear and tear.
 The custom design adds a very luxe feeling to the space and definitely makes a statement! for sure.
 Plus, I just can’t get enough of this graphic black and white combo!